kiancn/CallbackMethod/README.md

 * MeReference<V,O>
 * MePack<V,O>

+# Notice
-The files themselves are heavily commented and a small set of test-scenarios is included in the package.
+* The files themselves are heavily commented
+* and a small set of test-scenarios is included in the package (and prepared for you in Main).